 Has lived in a medical institution for a period of at least 30 days; Has received HCBS for at least 30 days in a row and these services kept the person from being in a nursing facility; or Intends to get HCBS and is at risk of being placed in a nursing facility as determined by an ALTCS Medical Eligibility Specialist.

 Legally Married Married in accordance with Arizona law (see MA520).

-Medical Institution Means any of the following: Nursing facility;Hospital; i ricopital, Institution for Mental Disease (IMD); Behavioral Health Inpatient Facility; Rehabilitation center, Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID); Free-standing hospice.
-Living in the community The customer's spouse is considered to be residing in the community when he or she is living: At home; In an approved alternative residential setting; In a commercially operated, non-medical facility; or In a penal institution.
+Medical Institution Means any of the following:

+Nursing facility;Hospital;

+1 Toophai,

+Institution for Mental Disease (IMD);

+Behavioral Health Inpatient Facility;

+Rehabilitation center,

+Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID);

+Free-standing hospice.

+Living in the community

+At home;

+In an approved alternative residential setting;

+In a commercially operated, non-medical facility; or

+In a penal institution.

 For more information see MA521 - Living Arrangements